nehasm/Mask-and-Non-mask-face-detection-for-Corona/README.md

 <br>
 <strong>Box Regression Subnet:</strong> Similar to classification net used but the parameters are not shared.
 Outputs the object location with respect to anchor box if an object exists. smooth_l1_loss with sigma equal to 3 is applied as the loss function to this part of the sub-network.
 <br>
-To know more about model working view <a href="https://medium.com/@14prakash/the-intuition-behind-retinanet-eb636755607d">here.</a>
+To know more about retinanet view <a href="https://medium.com/@14prakash/the-intuition-behind-retinanet-eb636755607d">here.</a>
 <br>
 <br>
 <h2>Detection Model</h2>